Here’s how to take advantage of age-related travel discounts when you’re 50 and over:

 Southwest Airlines offers discounted fares for travelers 65 or over.
 The website advises seniors to call a Southwest Airlines Customer Representative or a travel agent for details on fares, limitations, and any restrictions.
 Senior Fares are fully refundable. http://www.southwest.com/html/customer-service/unique-travel-needs/seniors/index-pol.html

-MSC Cruises offers “Boomer Plus Rates” for guests 50 or over on select seven-night sailings with reduced pricing, a two-category cabin upgrade, and a reduced $100 per person deposit.
-(This discount is combinable with MSC Club discounts or military/civil service discounts.) http://www.msccruisesusa.com/us_en/MSC/boomer.aspx
+In the past, MSC Cruises has offered “Boomer Plus Rates” for guests 50 or over on select seven-night sailings with reduced pricing, a two-category cabin upgrade, and a reduced $100 per person deposit.
+(This discount was combinable with MSC Club discounts or military/civil service discounts.)
+Check with your travel agent.

 RAIL AND LOCAL TRANSPORTATION